sahil-gusain/javaWebApp/javanotes.md

 # DI
 Problem with setter based di is that whenever object is created service initiation is not done at that moment whereas, we have to set it.
 If we don't do that we get null pointer error

+# Annotation
+@primary:It is used to designate a preferred bean when multiple beans of same type are available for autowiring.